Companies House Filing Requirements for Non-Resident UK Companies

 • PSC updates

-• Dormant companies must show no trading activity
+• Dormant companies should report no trading activity.

-Mismatch between filings and actual operations can raise compliance concerns with both banks and regulators.
+Mismatches between filings and actual operations can heighten compliance concerns for both banks and regulators.

 • Assuming accountants automatically handle filings